ClouDesire/docusaurus/docs/billing.md

 ![bundle on the marketplace](/img/docs/bundles-6.jpg)

+## Cloud resources pricing

+Pricing for the BareVM is automatically managed by the platform and vendors should not worry about it.

 ### Prepaid Bandwidth

 * vendors can specify a certain amount of prepaid bandwidth for each BareVM